cyjoelchen/php-sweph/sweph/doc/swisseph.md

 (2.1.2.2 Swiss Ephemeris and JPL Horizons System)

-## E. How to compare the Swiss Ephemeris Lahiri Ayanamsha with *Indian Astronomical Ephemeris* (IAE) {#e.-how-to-compare-the-swiss-ephemeris-lahiri-ayanamsha-with-indian-astronomical-ephemeris-iae .list-paragraph}
+## F. How to compare the Swiss Ephemeris Lahiri Ayanamsha with *Indian Astronomical Ephemeris* (IAE) {#e.-how-to-compare-the-swiss-ephemeris-lahiri-ayanamsha-with-indian-astronomical-ephemeris-iae .list-paragraph}

 *Problems*